-1. Click the red button below to file your claim electronically
+1. Click the button below to file your claim electronically

 2. Amloss will scope your damages, prepare your estimate and file your claim with your homeowners insurance company.

 3. Amloss will adjust your claim for the maximum settlement permitted under your policy and tender payment to you.

 There are NO FEES OR COSTS to you unless we get you paid.
 Our fee is 20% of the recovery.
 No hidden fees or costs.

 See what some of our most recent clients had to say about us!

 Amloss was able to get us a substantial payout for our loss, over $140,000.
 We are really excited to put our home back in order.
 I feel completely confident recommending Jake Pollack and Amloss Claims for any disputes you may have with your insurance company.